-2016 was also the first of a two year study where feed type (corn vs. traditional barley) and trap type (oval with a large lead (see Dieter et al.) vs. traditional Benning II traps).
-By strategically placing traps and providing both types of feed in the same banding sites, and replicating our efforts in 2017, we hope to gain a better understanding and further increase our efficiency and effectiveness of trapping ducks in the north.
+2017 was the second of a two year study where feed type (corn vs. traditional barley) and trap type (oval with a large lead (see Dieter et al.) vs. traditional Benning II traps).
+By strategically placing traps and providing both types of feed in the same banding sites in 2016, and replicating our efforts in 2017, we hope to gain a better understanding and further increase our efficiency and effectiveness of trapping ducks in the north.
 This research will be analyzed and written up as a research article by winter 2017.